Put Our Firm in Your Corner

 Spousal maintenance, also known as alimony, is money paid to one’s former spouse to prevent him or her from suffering financially after the divorce.
 One goal of spousal maintenance is to continue to provide the receiving spouse with the standard of living he or she enjoyed during the marriage, but this is often a secondary goal.
 In most modern spousal maintenance arrangements, maintenance is paid for a limited amount of time, giving the receiving spouse time to complete an education or vocational program that will allow him or her to enter the workforce.

 The court considers various factors about a couple’s marriage and each partner as an individual when determining an appropriate spousal maintenance amount.
-These factors include:
+These factors include the following:

 - The length of the marriage;